11 Everyday Habits to Help Lower Breast Cancer Risk

 A lump is one of the most common signs and symptoms of breast cancer, but symptoms vary and can also include swelling, skin dimpling, and breast or nipple pain.

-It’s also important to know that these changes also can be signs of less serious conditions, such as an infection or a cyst.
 Although breast cancer symptoms vary widely, many breast cancers have no obvious symptoms at all so always check with your doctor if you are concerned.

 How to help yourself

-The good news is that according to the American Cancer Society the 5-year relative survival rate for localised breast cancer, cancer that has not spread outside the breast, is 99 percent.
+The good news is that according to the American Cancer Society the 5-year relative survival rate for localised breast cancer, that is cancer that has not spread outside the breast, is 99 percent.
 For those whose cancer has spread outside the breast to nearby structures or lymph nodes, the survival rate is 86 percent.

 You can take a positive approach to minimising your risk with these simple steps.